Committee | Program of Study | Policies | Comprehensive Exam | Dissertation

 - The fifteen hours required for the dissertation may be completed in no fewer than two semesters.

-- "A"s and "B"s are required in coursework.
+- "A"s and "B"s are required in course work.
 A grade of "C" is considered a failing grade in doctoral programs.
 The student is allowed to maintain a grade of "C" in only one course completed toward the Ph.D. degree.
 If a student receives two "C"s, they will be dismissed from the program.
 If another grade of "C" is received, it may not be substituted or moved out of the student's program of study.

 - "F"s are not acceptable in the Ph.D. program.
 If a student receives a grade of "F" in a course, they will be dismissed from the program.

-- If an Incomplete is granted, the student has one academic year to complete the requirements.
+- If an "Incomplete" is granted, the student has one academic year to complete the requirements.
 The student is not allowed to carry more than one "I" at any time during the program.
 If the requirements have not been met in the allotted time period, the grade is converted to an "F" and the student will be dismissed from the program.

 - Approval of the dissertation topic and a successful proposal to the entire Committee must precede any significant work on the dissertation.
-Approval from the Institutional Review Committee for the Protection of Human Subjects must be obtained for any research project initiated by a student (or faculty member).
+Approval from the Institutional Review Board for the Protection of Human Subjects must be obtained for any research project initiated by a student (or faculty member).